rejsafranko/MLControl/README.md

  / /  / / /___/ /___/ /_/ / / / / /_/ /  / /_/ / /
 /_/  /_/_____/\____/\____/_/ /_/\__/_/   \____/_/
 ```
 MLControl is a command-line tool designed to help manage machine learning experiment workflows on Google Drive and Vast.ai.
-This tool allows you to create project directory templates and upload local data directories and training scripts to Google Drive effortlessly.
-It also wraps the Vast.ai CLI so you can rent a GPU, pull the data and scripts from Google Drive and run your model training scripts in a simple manner.
+This tool allows you to create project directory templates and upload local data and models to Google Drive effortlessly.
+It also wraps the Vast.ai CLI so you can rent a GPU, download or upload data and models with Google Drive and run your model training scripts in a simple manner.

 ## Table of Contents
 - [Features](#features)